How many mutually unbiased bases are needed to detect bound entangled states?: Witnesses with do not detect bound entanglement

 where

-defines a decomposable entanglement witness corresponding to the well known reduction map \cite{cerf99,horodecki99}:
+defines a decomposable entanglement witness corresponding to the well known reduction map \cite{cerf99,horodecki99,darek18}:

-It proves that for a trivial permutation, i.e. $s=0$, even if one has an access to the complete set of $d+1$ MUBs, one cannot detect bound entangled states.
-Instead, it detects, e.g., all possible entangled states of the family of isotropic states $\rho_{\rm{iso}}=\frac{1-p}{d^2} \mathbbm{1}_{d^2}+p\; P_{k\ell}$ (where $P_{k\ell}$ are the maximally entangled Bell states, defined in Eq.(\ref{Bell})).
+It proves that for a trivial permutation, i.e. $s=0$, and access to a complete set of $d+1$ MUBs, one cannot detect bound entangled states.
+Instead, it detects, e.g., all possible entangled states of the family of isotropic states $\rho_{\rm{iso}}=\frac{1-p}{d^2} \mathbbm{1}_{d^2}+p\; P_{k\ell}$ (where $P_{k\ell}$ are the maximally entangled Bell states, defined in Eq. (\ref{Bell})).